Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 The second argument concerns the fact that no plausible suggestion has been made for how RH would fail if it were false.
 Maybe the zeros in \(\sigma \gt \frac12\), if they exist, all lie on \(\sigma = \frac34\)?
 Is that a particularly absurd suggestion?
 Zeros that far from the line have a very small influence on the behavior of \(Z(t)\) \textemdash{} in particular there is no associated large value or large zero gap.
 It is perfectly reasonable to seek fame and fortune by trying to computationally disprove RH.
 But searching for zeros off the line should be accompanied by, and tailored to, a model for how the failure will occur.
 A scenario in which RH fails, and those failures are typically associated to a large zero gap, is arguably even less plausible than having all non-critical zeros on \(\sigma = \frac34\).

 The carrier wave frequently causes the \(Z\)-function to stay very small over a wide span of zeros.
 In that region a slight perturbation would cause many zeros to fall off the critical line.
-Maybe attempts to computationally disprove RH should begin by looking for regions where the initial terms in the Riemann-Siegel formula mostly cancel to nothing? \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 11.4 Gram's law, as it was originally formulated} \typeout{************************************************} \begin{subsectionptx}{Gram's law, as it was originally formulated}{}{Gram's law, as it was originally formulated}{}{}{x:subsection:gramslawrevisited} \hyperref[x:axiom:misleadinggramslaw]{Mistaken Notion~{\xreffont\ref{x:axiom:misleadinggramslaw}}} contains two statements.
-Here we address Gram's law.
-For reasons why Gram points are not special, see~\hyperlink{x:biblio:badgram}{[{\xreffont 35}]}.
+Maybe attempts to computationally disprove RH should begin by looking for regions where the initial terms in the Riemann-Siegel formula mostly cancel to nothing? \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 14.4 Gram's law, as it was originally formulated} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Gram's law, as it was originally formulated}{}{Gram's law, as it was originally formulated}{}{}{gramslawrevisited} \hyperref[misleadinggramslaw]{Mistaken Notion~{\xreffont\ref{misleadinggramslaw}}} contains two statements: that Gram points are special, and that Gram's law is helpful for understanding properties of the zeros.
+First we address Gram's law.
+For reasons why Gram points are not special, see~\hyperref[grampointsrevisited]{Subsection~{\xreffont\ref{grampointsrevisited}}}.

+Gram's law, as usually stated, misses a key point of Gram's original observation.
+What Gram noted is that the zeros and the Gram points ``separate each other''.
+In other words, in the range computed by Gram not only does the \(n\)th Gram interval \((g_n, g_{n+1})\) contain exactly one zero, that zero is the \(n+2\)nd zero.
+(The \(+2\) arises because the definition of Gram point has \(g_0 \approx 17.84\).)
+We propose: \begin{heuristic}{Reformulation}{The Precise Gram's Law.}{}{gramslawrevisited-4} The \terminology{precise Gram's law holds} for the \terminology{Gram interval} \((g_m, g_{m+1})\) if that interval contains the \(m+2\)nd zero of the \(Z\)-function and no other zeros. \end{heuristic} That version of Gram's law also follows from \hyperref[pre_grams_law]{Principle~{\xreffont\ref{pre_grams_law}}}.